Published on May 6, 2019

 Decorating a console table can be a fun challenge.
 Learn how you can easily decorate your console table by remembering a few simple tips.

 Console tables (or sofa/entry tables) are fun but sometimes challenging to decorate.
 They are long and narrow, and oftentimes there’s the temptation to fill up all that linear space with stuff.

 I recently added a console table under the beautiful mirror I purchased during Black Friday.
 As I am preparing to style it, I thought I’d share some tips for getting console table decor right every time.

 Whatever your reason for adding a console table to your home, there is a way to get a look you’ll love for a long time.
 Just remember the two most important things in styling: Scale and Placement.

-- Scale – your decorative items MUST fit the scale of the piece of furniture they are on (no wimpy lamps on large console tables and conversely, no over-sized round mirrors hanging over tiny console tables)
+- Scale – your decorative items must fit the scale of the piece of furniture they are on.
+No wimpy lamps on large console tables or over-sized round mirrors hanging over tiny console tables.

 - Placement – chant this in your head every time you are styling anything, “layer, layer, layer”.
 Group things together, stack things up…don’t just spread everything out because of the length of the table.